cuappdev/bible/deployment/README.md

 1. Install the [`Amazon CLI`](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)
 2. Install [`Docker`](https://docs.docker.com/install/)

-3. Create a Dockerfile for the app you want to upload
+__3. Create a Dockerfile for the app you want to upload__

 There is an example Dockerfile in this directory for node-js deployment, but the image should be tailored to the specific use case.

-4. Test your docker image by creating a docker container for that image, and verify that it runs
+__4. Test your docker image by creating a docker container for that image, and verify that it runs__

 Even though the image built successfully, there could still be errors with scripts that run, i.e. `webpack`, environment variables not being properly set.